magentabusiness/magentabusiness.github.io/docs/user-guide/contribution/how-to-contribute.md

 ```

 **NOTE:** If your Cassandra server is installed on the remote machine or it is bind to custom interface/port, you need to specify it in thingsboard.yml as well.
-Please, refer to the [**configuration guide**](/docs/user-guide/install/config/) for the detailed description of **thingsboard.yml** file and what properties are used for cassandra connection configuration.

 After the thingsboard.yml file was updated, please rebuild the application module so that the updated thingsboard.yml gets populated to the target directory: